mxshii/iti-project/README.md

 Navigate to the Project Directory:

-cd your-repo-name
+cd iti-project

-Open index.html in Your Browser:
+Open home.html in Your Browser:

-open index.html
+open home.html

-or just double-click the index.html file.
+or just double-click the home.html file.

 📌 Purpose of the Project